VarunS9000/World-Clock/README.md

 This application helps to fetch date and time across 348 timezones The main motive to build this application was to get comfortable with dart and flutter.

+Check the screens folder for snapshots of app